trans-travel/trans-travel/us/mo.md

 Missouri negative laws towards trans people.
-However, these laws are, while horrible for residents of Missouri, do not generally apply to most trans people traveling to Mississippi in most situations.
+However, these laws are, while horrible for residents of Missouri, do not generally apply to most trans people traveling to Missouri in most situations.

 Missouri does have an administrative order that bans nearly all trans medical